Crisis in Ecuador: there are protests after "cross death" decreed by Guillermo Lasso

 Why did Guillermo Lasso decree the dissolution of Congress

-Currently, the president of Ecuadorr is being investigated for alleged corruption and some irregularities, which, according to the Comptroller’s Office, harmed the country with losses of up to 6.1 million dollars.
+At the moment, the president of Ecuador is being investigated for alleged corruption and some irregularities, which, according to the Comptroller’s Office, harmed the country with losses of up to 6.1 million dollars.

 After the long debate that took place this Tuesday, May 16 in Congress, where the removal of the president was sought; Guillermo Lasso anticipated his political rivals and decreed the ‘cross death’, a measure that allows the head of state to dissolve the entire Parliament, to renew all the institutions of Ecuador and call new presidential elections.